christiam/timing/README.md

 * Overall system information is recorded: percentage of CPU and memory used.

 # Installation
-1. Clone this repo: `git clone https://github.com/christiam/timing.git`
+1. Clone this repo: `git clone https://github.com/christiam/timing.git && cd timing`
-2. Install dependencies: `cd timing && cpanm --installdeps .`
+2. Install dependencies:
+   1. If you have root permissions: `sudo cpanm --installdeps .`
+   1. Without root permissions: `cpanm --installdeps . ; export PERL5LIB=$HOME/perl5/lib/perl5`

 # Instructions
 1. Create a *commands file* (or edit the `bin/setup-tests.sh` script to help you create it/them).